smaclell/smaclell.github.io/_drafts/4-things-your-tests-are-telling-you.md

 recently did this to one of our services by mocking out external service dependencies and testing the remainder of the system end to end.
-This allowed us to add even more tests with better coverage than the original that were over 100 times faster.
+This allowed us to add even more tests with better coverage than the original and make the new tests over 100 times faster.

-On another project we started running tests in parallel that originally would take hours to run.
-Using additional hardware, the team setup isolated test runs that ran part of the test suite.
+On another project we started running tests would take hours to run in parallel.
+Using additional hardware, the team setup isolated test runs which ran part of the test suite.
 The overall duration could then be reduced almost linearly with each isolated test run, i.e. 2 runners ~2 times as fast.
 Some tests could be run in parallel without extra changes or extra setup.
 This was first implemented by categorizing the tests as "Parallel Safe" and then